ibm-cloud-docs/account/feature_codes.md

 * Use premium service plans
 * Convert a Lite account to a trial account, which provides access to more services but only within a limited trial period

-Complete the following steps to apply a feature code to your existing account:

 If you don't have an account yet, you can add your feature code when you [register](/registration) for a new account by clicking **Register with a code** instead of entering your credit card information.
-{: tip}
+If you do have an account, complete the following steps to apply a feature code to your existing account:

 1. In the {{site.data.keyword.Bluemix_notm}} console, go to **Manage** > **Account**, and select **Account settings**.
 1. Click **Apply code**.